xitu/gold-miner/article/2021/a-deep-dive-into-javascript-modules.md

 # A Deep Dive Into JavaScript Modules

-#### Understanding the various JavaScript module types.

 ![Image by [HeungSoon](https://pixabay.com/users/heungsoon-4523762/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=3887440) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=3887440)](https://cdn-images-1.medium.com/max/3840/1*Dya93Aqh8dXO4ngaaxHsug.jpeg)

 All JavaScript developers know how to import a module, if you haven’t done it before, then you’ve not gone past the basic “hello world” example.
 Modules are the cornerstone of the JavaScript ecosystem.

 But did you know there are different module systems in JavaScript though?
 If you’ve only been working with Node.js for example, you’re probably familiar with using `require` and if you’ve been dealing with React, maybe you’re more of an `import` developer.
 Truth is, they all get the job done, however, not all of them do it in the same way.

-These different module types are something to be aware of, especially when configuring your compiler to produce modules to be consumed by other hosting environments.
-For example, when using [Bit](https://bit.dev) to share your reusable JS components (Node modules, [React components](https://blog.bitsrc.io/build-scalable-react-apps-by-sharing-uis-and-hooks-fa2491e48357), etc.) with other web projects.
-[**A Better Way to Share Code Between Your Node.js Projects** **Learn why you’ve probably been sharing code modules the wrong way.**blog.bitsrc.io](https://blog.bitsrc.io/a-better-way-to-share-code-between-your-node-js-projects-af6fbadc3102)

 The best way to review the various differences between the JS module types is to start from a commonplace, in our case, that would be ES6, the new standard for the language.
 And because not all runtimes are still fully compatible with it, I’ll be using Babel to transpile the code into its different flavors, whenever required.